pluggdapps/pluggdapps/docs/configuration.rst

     Default view callable plugin.
 Will be used when request cannot be resolved to a valid view-callable.

-IHTTPNegotiator
-    If configured, will be used to handle server side http negotiation for best matching resource variant.

 pluggdapps.newwebapp
 --------------------

+webapp_name
+    Name of the web application.
+Since a web application is also a plugin, it must be a unique name.

 target_dir
     Target directory to place the generated modules and directories.
 If not specified uses the current working directory.

-webapp_name
-    Name of the web application.
-Since a web application is also a plugin, it must be a unique name.

 template_dir
     Obsolute file path of template source-tree to be used for the